phong1233/aMuseMe/README.md

 # aMuseMe

-aMuseMe.ai is a revolutionary music players that plays musics based on your emotions.
+aMuseMe.ai is a revolutionary music player that plays musics based on your emotions.

 ## How it works